 Minimum wage requirements are helpful because they give you a non-negotiable place to start as you are determining a pay scale for your employees.

 Many states across the country have a minimum wage of $7.25.
 This includes Texas, Idaho, Utah, and many more.
-On the other end of the spectrum, states like California and Oregon require $11 and $11.25 respectively.
-New York currently has the highest minimum wage in the country at $13.
+On the other end of the spectrum, states like California and Oregon require $15 and $13.50 respectively.

 The United States Department of Labor provides an overview of state minimum wage requirements.
 Here, you can research the most up-to-date state minimum wage requirements in your state.